4GeeksAcademy/html-tutorial-exercises-course/exercises/01-welcome/README.md

 - I've built the exercises incrementally, you should feel the progress little by little, and hopefully, the difficulty raising between exercises will never be too big to get you frustrated.
 - All have been automatically graded thanks to [@haydavid23](https://github.com/haydavid23)
+- The video solutions have been translated to spanish thanks to Daniel Machota [@d4rkm0nst3r](https://github.com/d4rkm0nst3r)

 Click the `next` link on the top of these instructions to begin with the first exercise.